Information-theoretic signatures of causality in Bayesian networks and hypergraphs: PID Signatures of Causal Structures

 \subsubsection{Direct causal neighbors and unique information}

-We now present one of our central results establishing the correspondence between unique information and causal neighbors. \begin{theorem}[Causal relationships and unique information] Under Assumption~\ref{as:persistent_relevance}, for any $X_i$ and $X_j$ in a Bayesian network, the unique information of $X_j$ about $X_i$ is positive iff $X_j$ is a parent or child of $X_i$. \begin{proof} See Section~\ref{proof of theorem 2} of the appendix. \end{proof} \end{theorem} This result formalizes our intuition that a parent exerts an influence on the child variable that cannot be derived from any other source, while the child is influenced by the parent variable in ways that reflect information unavailable elsewhere in the system.
+We now present one of our central results establishing the correspondence between unique information and causal neighbors.
+In this section, we assume the standard faithfulness condition~\citep{spirtes2000causation}, i.e., all statistical independencies in the joint distribution correspond precisely to the d-separations in the underlying Bayesian network.

+\begin{theorem}[Causal relationships and unique information] Under Assumption~\ref{as:persistent_relevance}, for any $X_i$ and $X_j$ in a Bayesian network, the unique information of $X_j$ about $X_i$ is positive iff $X_j$ is a parent or child of $X_i$. \begin{proof} See Section~\ref{proof of theorem 2} of the appendix. \end{proof} \end{theorem} This result formalizes our intuition that a parent exerts an influence on the child variable that cannot be derived from any other source, while the child is influenced by the parent variable in ways that reflect information unavailable elsewhere in the system.
 Importantly, Theorem~\ref{thm:causal_unique_information} supports a localist interpretation of causal roles.
 In contrast to standard causal learning approaches, which proceed by narrowing down causal models through systematic conditional independence queries across the entire variable set, this allows us to focus locally on a particular variable of interest and identify those variables that contribute unique information to it, which are either its parents or children.

 \underline{\textit{Remark}:} The estimation of redundant information in PID, which depends on multiple variables simultaneously, can be reused across different targets.
 This shared structure allows the unique information for several variables to be inferred from one redundancy computation, thus reducing computational cost.
 Such reuse has no analogue in standard causal methods based on conditional independence tests, and suggests new possibilities for more efficient structural discovery algorithms.
+An example of redundancy reuse is shown in Appendix~\ref{app: red_reuse}.